 Drive time: 40 minutes

 Before heading to Phoenix, stop at Camp Verde to see Montezuma Castle National Monument.
-The place is home to some well-preserved ancient dwellings built in the pre-Columbian era.
+The place is home to some well-preserved ancient cliff dwellings built in the pre-Columbian era.

 Camp Verde to Phoenix